jacpul/approxcount/README.md

 ### Compare random methods

-Now, plot separate line series of the random1 and random2 data points.
+Now, plot separate line series of the random1 and random2 data points (from `test4.sh` and `test5.sh`).
 Don't plot averages; instead the y-axis should show time but the x-axis will have one data point per observation.
 What do you observe about the smoothness of random1 vs. random2?
 Which is faster?
 Why do you think that is?

+## Example graphs

+In the `img/` directory there are sample images to show what the general trends should look like.
+Data for the random tests may vary more widely due to randomness.
+If you do not see similar trends (especially for sloppy counting), check to make sure that your local counting happens in a tight loop -- in other words, your counting threads do nothing but count until they've reached the slop value and only then add it to the global value.

 ## submission